jpmckinney/derisking-gov-tech/_pages/state-field-guide/index.md

 The RFP should use a Statement of Objectives rather than a Statement of Work — that is, it should state the objectives of the project, rather than the specifics of a product that the vendor should produce.
 Using a SOO instead of a SOW eliminates "change orders" from vendors, because the scope of work is whatever the team is directed to do.
 (If an ostensibly "agile" vendor mentions change orders, that’s a red flag.)

-To ensure vendors deliver work that meets the needed technical specifications, it is important that the RFP include a Quality Assessment Surveillance Plan (QASP) that is appropriate for agile development methods, requiring that the software be inspected at the end of each sprint to ensure that it is tested, secure, accessible, documented, and deployed.<sup id="reference-2"><a href="#footnote-2">2</a></sup> (See [Appendix B for sample QASP](#appendix-b-sample-quality-assessment-surveillance-plan-qasp).)
+To ensure vendors deliver work that meets the needed technical specifications, it is important that the RFP include a Quality Assessment Surveillance Plan (QASP) that is appropriate for agile development methods, requiring that the software be inspected at the end of each sprint to ensure that it is tested, secure, accessible, documented, and deployed.[^deployed] (See [Appendix B for sample QASP](#appendix-b-sample-quality-assessment-surveillance-plan-qasp).)
 Meeting this requirement requires regular demonstrations of actual, working software, not memos or descriptions of what a system is supposed to do in the future.

 Historically, there has been pressure to only use firm fixed price contracts, on the assumption that this reduces risk.
 However, if you are in a position to constantly measure software quality, then a time and materials contract — with a ceiling on total spending — allows for more flexibility for the software development team.
 A time and materials contract also allows for much easier escape clauses if the direction of the work changes or the vendor team is not producing quality software.
 If a vendor team’s work is inadequate, or their skills prove inappropriate, then no further work need be assigned to that vendor (effectively terminating the contract), and the vendor can be replaced.